The physical basis of teleological evolutions: The teleological notion in the quantum domain

-The ordinary quantum description of the quantum algorithm of Table I is the description of what goes on with respect to the customary external observer, namely an observer external to the quantum process.
-It is not a description good for the problem-solver (Alice).
-In fact, it would say that, immediately after the initial measurement of $\hat{B}$, Alice knows the number of the drawer with the ball selected by Bob, which is also the solution of the problem -- see the state of register $B$ in the bottom-left corner of Table I diagram.
-Of course, in the description of the quantum algorithm with respect to Alice, the number of the drawer with the ball selected by Bob must be concealed.
+The ordinary quantum description of the quantum algorithm of Table I is with respect to the customary external observer, that is, an observer external to the quantum process.
+It is not a description for the problem-solver Alice.
+In fact, it would tell her, immediately after the initial measurement of $\hat{B}$, the problem-setting selected by the initial measurement and thus the solution of the problem.
+By the way, here they are both the number of the drawer with the ball.
+Of course, in the quantum description of the quantum algorithm with respect to Alice, she must be concealed from the outcome of the initial measurement.

-Since Alice's problem-solving action never changes the number of the drawer with the ball selected by Bob and the observables $\hat{B}$ and $\hat{A}$ commute, describing this concealment is simple.
+Since Alice's problem-solving action never changes the number of the drawer with the ball selected by the initial measurement and the observables $\hat{B}$ and $\hat{A}$ commute, describing this concealment is simple.
 It suffices to postpone after the end of Alice's problem-solving action the projection of the quantum state associated with the initial measurement of $\hat{B}$ (or, indifferently, to postpone the very measurement of $\hat{B}$).
-The result is the following description of the quantum algorithm with respect to Alice:
+The result is the following quantum description of the quantum algorithm with respect to Alice:

-To Alice, the initial measurement of\textbf{$\hat{B}$} leaves the initial state of register $B$ unaltered.
-At the beginning of her problem-solving action she is completely ignorant of the number of the drawer with the ball selected by Bob -- see the state of register $B$ on the left of the horizontal arrows.
+To Alice, the initial measurement of \textbf{$\hat{B}$} leaves the initial state of register $B$ unaltered.
+At the beginning of her problem-solving action she is completely ignorant of the number of the drawer with the ball selected by Bob -- see the state of register $B$ on the left of $ \Rightarrow \hat{\mathbf{U}}_{1 ,2} \Rightarrow $.

 The unitary transformation $\hat{\mathbf{U}}_{1 ,2}$ is then performed for a quantum superposition of the four possible numbers of the drawer with the ball.
 The state at the end of it -- on the right of the horizontal arrows -- is a quantum superposition of tensor products, each a possible number of the drawer with the ball in register $B$ tensor product the corresponding solution (that same number) in register $A$.
 Since $\hat{B}$ and $\hat{A}$ commute, the final measurement of $\hat{A}$ must project this superposition on the tensor product of the number of the drawer with the ball initially selected by Bob and the corresponding solution -- bottom-right corner of Table II diagram.